Wall Street Pummels KBR Inc. (KBR) After Recent Earnings Report

-KBR Inc. (NYSE:KBR) went down by -1.01% from its latest closing price compared to the recent 1-year high of $56.94.
-The company’s stock price has collected -4.86% of loss in the last five trading sessions.
+KBR Inc. (NYSE:KBR) went up by 8.06% from its latest closing price compared to the recent 1-year high of $56.94.
+The company’s stock price has collected 8.94% of gains in the last five trading sessions.

 Is It Worth Investing in KBR Inc. (NYSE :KBR) Right Now?